Volcanoes National Park Rwanda (Safaris & Activities)

-About Volcanoes National Park – Volcanoes National Park (also known as Parc National des Volcans) is arguably the best place in the world to observe the critically endangered mountain gorilla.
+Volcanoes National Park Rwanda (also known as Parc National des Volcans) is arguably the best place in the world to observe the critically endangered mountain gorilla.
 This is where Dian Fossey started the habituation of these gentle giants decades ago.
 Other activities in the park include golden monkey trekking, a hike to Diane Fossey’s former camp, and the more strenuous volcano summit.

-Volcanoes National Park is a national park in northwestern Rwanda.
-The National Park is perhaps known as the home of the rare primate species, the mountain gorillas.
-The park stretches on a total land area of 160 square kilometers that spans on the large rainforest that encompasses five of the eight volcanoes in the Virunga Mountains.
-The park harbors the Karisimbi, Bisoke, Muhabura, Gahinga, and Sabyinyo.
-Volcanoes National Park is part of the large Virunga ecosystem that stretches in three countries of Uganda, Rwanda, and the Democratic Republic of Congo.
-The National Park is bordered by Virunga National Park in the Democratic Republic of Congo and Mgahinga Gorilla National Park in Uganda.
+Volcanoes National Park Rwanda is a national park in northwestern Rwanda.
+The Volcanoes National Park Rwanda is perhaps known as the home of the rare primate species, the mountain gorillas.
+The park stretches a total land area of 160 square kilometers that spans the large rainforest that encompasses five of the eight volcanoes in the Virunga Mountains.
+The park harbors Karisimbi, Bisoke, Muhabura, Gahinga, and Sabyinyo.
+Volcanoes National Park Rwanda is part of the large Virunga ecosystem that stretches in three countries of Uganda, Rwanda, and the Democratic Republic of Congo.
+The Volcanoes National Park Rwanda is bordered by Virunga National Park in the Democratic Republic of Congo and Mgahinga Gorilla National Park in Uganda.

 Between 1969 and 1973, 1,050 hectares of the park were cleared to grow pyrethrum.